fchriswell/testing-ftps-connection/README.md

 # FTPS Latest File Checker

 This Node.js application connects to an FTPS server and retrieves the name of the latest file added to specified folders.
+It can also send email alerts if files haven't been updated within a specified threshold of days.

 ## Prerequisites